murribu/wcsb/src/notes/meetings.2025-08-18.md

 Another citizen spoke about a desire for our cell phone ban to go further, advocating for a "bell to bell" restriction.

-This prompted [[people.admin.Jason Golden]] to talk about how the existing ban has been going.
+This prompted [[people.o.Jason Golden]] to talk about how the existing ban has been going.
 He said that it has gone more smoothly than they anticipated, but warned that they may be in a "honeymoon period."

 ## New School Year Starting Strong